kumarapurv/Sentiment-Analysis-on-Twitter-Dataset-using-Machine-Learning-/README.md

 To utilize better visualization techniques, this project was built over a Jupyter notebook on Google Colab.

 ## Results
-Given below is the ROC-AUC (Area under curve) graph of all models used.
+Given below is the ROC-AUC (area under curve) graph of all models used.

 ![ROC-AUC Curve of all models](https://github.com/kumarapurv/Sentiment-Analysis-on-Twitter-Dataset-using-Machine-Learning-/blob/main/results/rocauc%20comp.png)